Leonurine

-Leonurine (also known as SCM-198 in research) is a pseudoalkaloid that has been isolated from Leonotis leonurus, Leonotis nepetifolia, Leonurus japonicus, Leonurus cardiaca (motherwort), Leonurus sibiricus, as well as other plants of family Lamiaceae.
+Leonurine (also known as SCM-198 in research) is a substituted guanidine that has been isolated from Leonotis leonurus, Leonotis nepetifolia, Leonurus japonicus, Leonurus cardiaca (motherwort), Leonurus sibiricus, as well as other plants of family Lamiaceae.
 Leonurine is easily extracted into water.

 Research

 Leonurine weakly binds to multiple GABA receptor sites including the GABA_{A} receptor.
 However, it shows much higher affinity as a 5-HT3A receptor antagonist.
 5-HT3A antagonists have been shown to help prevent nausea and vomiting as well as the negative effects of serotonin in the gastrointestinal tract.

 Leonurine can regulate a variety of functions including oxidative stress, inflammation, fibrosis, apoptosis, and metabolic disorder.

 Leonurine has demonstrated antidepressant-like action and has been shown to increase levels of serotonin, noradrenaline, and dopamine in chronic mild stress studies on mice and inhibits the production of pro-inflammatory cytokines.

 Leonurine has been investigated as a potential treatment for cardiovascular disorders.
 It protects against oxidative damage from ischemic stroke and demonstrates neuroprotective activity against focal cerebral ischemia brain injury induced on rats.

 Leonurine protects mice from pneumonia induced by influenza A.

 Leonurine has demonstrated anti-cancer activity in vitro and in animal studies.